pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/client/_index.md

         weight: 4
 ---

-Pulumi supports establishing trust relationships with third party OIDC providers by leveraging id_tokens and allowing it to be exchanged by a short-lived Pulumi access token.
+Pulumi supports establishing trust relationships with third party OIDC providers by leveraging id_tokens and allowing it to be exchanged for a short-lived Pulumi access token.
 This mechanism enhances security by eliminating the necessity for hardcoded credentials.

 ## Overview